 The EdLab page is: http://www-edlab.cs.umass.edu/.

 You should each have an EdLab account.
-Most account names are the same
+Your username is generally the

-as the OIT usernames (not the CS department usernames).
+same as your UMass username (not the CS department username).
 If you had an

 The Linux EdLab machines are

-any remote sessions, one of these machines is used.
+Use one of these machines for any remote session.
 Please refer to